-Luton Council is working closely with Luton-based community interest company Cultural Histories who are developing a range of 1919 commemoration projects including a Key Stage Two learning pack for schools and a Family Histories project supported by the University of Hertfordshire.
+Luton Council worked closely with Luton-based community interest company Cultural Histories who developed a range of 1919 commemoration projects including a Key Stage Two learning pack for schools and a Family Histories project supported by the University of Hertfordshire.

 Aims and Objectives

-The initial focus of the CIC is to develop a programme of commemorative projects around the 100th anniversary of the Luton Peace Riots that took place in July 1919.
+The initial focus of the CIC was to develop a programme of commemorative projects around the 100th anniversary of the Luton Peace Riots that took place in July 1919.

 - collecting, recording and publishing family histories of relatives of people involved in the peace riots, plus the publication of the authoritative study of the peace riots ‘Where They Burnt Down The Town Hall’;